michaelcale/books/books/go/0010-getting-started/010-install.md

 ---
 There are 2 production quality compilers:
 * gc, the official compiler
 * [gccgo](https://golang.org/doc/install/gccgo).
-It's also created by the Go project, but is not used as ofent as gc.
+Also created by the Go project, but not used as often as gc.

 This article describes installing gc compiler.